 However, the tray remains too thin to jam this makeshift woodworker’s clamp.
 What if we put the removable jaw back under the tray?
 No sooner said than done.

 And there, I’m really not involved.
-Your clamp doesn’ have an opening large enough for your need?
+Your clamp doesn’t have an opening large enough for your need?
 You can make a very large one with two smaller ones, thanks to this push-button connector.
 Simply remove the removable jaws and connect the two stems together.

 We agree that, in the photo, it is useless, eh; it’s just to demonstrate.

-While I am there: the ø 20 holes are apparently standardized for vise workbenches.
+While I am there: the ø 20 holes are apparently standardized for vice workbenches.
 There are stops delivered with, like the — very tired — red one in this picture.
 But we can make others, really inexpensive, with IRL electric tube of the same diameter.
 It’s not very sturdy, but it’s so quickly replaced!